 Ransomware attacks in finance continue to increase, according to a new report from cybersecurity firm Sophos.
-In a survey of more than 300 IT and cybersecurity professionals in the financial services industry, 64% said they were hit by ransomware in the past year – a significant jump from 55% in 2022.
+In a survey of more than 300 IT and cybersecurity professionals in the financial services industry, 65% said they were hit by ransomware in the past year – up from 64% in 2023.

 Financial services organizations have been a top target for ransomware attackers over the last few years, along with other industries like healthcare and manufacturing.
 The latest data suggests these attacks aren’t slowing down any time soon.

-• Highest-ever rate of ransomware attacks in the finance industry (since Sophos began tracking the figure)
+- Highest-ever rate of ransomware attacks in the financial services industry (since Sophos began tracking the figure)

-The new report is a troubling sign for banks, investment firms and other financial services organizations, which have struggled to curb the onslaught of attacks in recent years.
+The new report reveals a continued, troubling trend for banks, investment firms and other financial services organizations, which have struggled to curb the onslaught of attacks in recent years.
+However, it’s not all bad news, as we illustrate below.

 How many ransomware attacks hit financial services?